Steemblocks/Steem-Local-HTML-Js-Tool/README.md

 To use these tools, you need:
 - A modern web browser.
 - A STEEM account with an active key.
-- An internet connection to interact with the STEEM blockchain.
+- An internet connection to interact with the Steem blockchain.

 ---